 Interdisciplinary Studies uses resources from across the curriculum to craft majors that don’t fit within the bounds of traditional college disciplines.

-At SNC, students begin by choosing two complementary disciplines based on their personal passions and career goals.
+At SNU, students begin by choosing two complementary disciplines based on their personal passions and career goals.

 They explore new ideas and information from both practical and academic sources.
 They look at issues from new perspectives, and solve problems creatively.
 They take their experience outside the classroom with hands-on projects, research, internships, and community service.